-1. Reflection essay -10%
+1. Reflection essay -20%

-Students are required to submit 1 reflection essay choosing from among the topics covered in the course.
+Students are required to submit 2 reflection essays choosing from among the topics covered in the course.
 This is intended to ensure that students will be able to build up their understanding of the course contents through lecture attendance, reading materials and discussions at the tutorials.
+Reflection papers should demonstrate an understanding of concepts from the relevant part of the syllabus.
+You may raise questions, connect material from different sources, use personal experiences that illustrate or run contrary to reading and/or lecture material, or in some other way display evidence of critical thinking and engaged learning.
+You may refer to references/readings outside the class that are relevant for your paper, but you should always cite any sources.
 The reflection essay should be between 2 and 3 pages in length, double-spaced, and in a 12-pt., Times New Roman font.
-The essay will be graded on knowledge of the topic tackled, analytical insight, and clarity of expression (writing).
 Any empirical support will receive an added bonus.
 Late submission will be penalized.
-Deadlines: by 5 pm of June 14.
+Deadlines: by 5 pm of May 30 and June 20.